Teaching Jobs at Morgan State University with Visa Sponsorship

 Which visa types does Morgan State University commonly use for Teaching roles?

 Morgan State University most commonly supports Teaching hires through H-1B sponsorship for faculty and instructional staff in specialty occupation roles.
 F-1 OPT and STEM OPT extensions are also used for recent graduates transitioning into teaching or research positions.
-TN status is available for Canadian and Mexican nationals in qualifying education-related roles under the USMCA occupational list.
+TN visa status is available for Canadian and Mexican nationals in qualifying education-related roles under the USMCA occupational list.

 What qualifications are expected for Teaching roles at Morgan State University?